Xiaoming25565/GrooveMusic-UWP/ReadmeEn.md

 By default Windows only allows installing apps from the Microsoft Store or trusted developer-signed packages, so you need to install the certificate first.

-1. Right-click the x64 installer or language pack (.appx), open Properties, go to the "Digital Signatures" tab.
-Double-click the signature entry named "~~强力花调皮~~ Xiaoming25565".
-In the "Digital Signature Details" dialog [...]
+1. Right-click the x64 installer(.appx), open Properties, go to the "Digital Signatures" tab.
+Double-click the signature entry named " Xiaoming25565".
+In the "Digital Signature Details" dialog

 2. In the Certificate Import Wizard: